-I suggest that abandoning the influential semantic view of computation in favour of a robust teleology-based view is a promising strategy for theories of representation.
+I suggest that abandoning the received view of computation in favour of a robust teleology-based view is a promising strategy for theories of representation.
 The best such theory currently on offer is the teleomechanistic view, which reserves an important role for teleology in accounting for computation (Piccinini 2015, Milkowski 2013, Coelho Mollo 2018).
-Appealing to teleology in making sense of computation within a theory of representation, I argue, has much to recommend it, insofar as it makes theories of refer only to cognitive representation.
+Appealing to teleology in making sense of computation within a theory of representation, I argue, has much to recommend it, insofar as it makes theories of representation more solid, whilst doing justice to the currently widespread suspicion that teleology is, in some way or another, important for representation.
+I suggest that instead of explaining computation by means of representation, as per the traditional view, we should do exactly the opposite: explaining representation by means of computation - a theoretical path adumbrated by computational mechanists such as Piccinini and Milkowski.
+Instead of

-&lt;sup>2Some are less exercised by this worry, holding that the scientific fruitfulness of representation and computation are sufficient to assure us of their scientific respectability (Burge 2010, Rescorla 2013).
+$^{2}$ Some are less exercised by this worry, holding that the scientific fruitfulness of representation and computation are sufficient to assure us of their scientific respectability (Burge 2010, Rescorla 2013).
 Although these are indeed good evidential grounds for their respectability, the history of science is rich in examples of similarly explanatorily useful notions that turned out to be misguided.
 Trying to get additional guarantees is thus a commendable pursuit.